Dr Ian Bailey

 Current Teaching

-My recent teaching includes undergraduate courses in computer modelling (using Java), nuclear and particle physics, and accelerator physics.
-My recent administative duties include being a deputy admissions tutor in the department liasing with both UK and international students, and managing the OpenPlus degree scheme through which students can enter Lancaster after studying with the Open University.
+My recent teaching includes undergraduate courses in differential equations and series, computer modelling (in both Python and Java), nuclear and particle physics, and accelerator physics.
+My recent administative duties include being a deputy admissions tutor in the department liasing with both UK and international students, coordinating the postgraduate teaching assistants in the physics department, and managing the OpenPlus degree scheme through which students could previously enter Lancaster University from the Open University.

 PhD Supervision Interests